sajjadtorabian/singularity_recipes/README.md

 /opt/conda/bin/pip
 ```

-Now we can update the recipe [Singularity.nipype.plug-jupyter](Singularity.nipype.plug-jupyter) with our found pip.
+Now we can update the recipe [Singularity.nipype.plus-jupyter](Singularity.nipype.plus-jupyter) with our found pip.

 ```
 Bootstrap: docker